dylanhdz/JerrysQuickMart/README.md

  python -m http.server
  ```

-Then, open your browser and go to `http://localhost:8000`.
+Then, open your browser and go to `http://localhost:{port-number}`.
+8800 in case of Python.
+In case of Live Server from VSCode, it will open authomatically.
 ## Requirements Engineering
 ### Functional:
 The functional requirements detail the need for processing cash transactions, keeping stock control, handling cart items and generating receipts.